Malizma333/linerider-userscript-mods/README.md

 Adds some formatting improvements to the custom tools API, namely a dropdown and window sizing settings.

+### More Controls

+Adds some UI to hidden and hard to edit track properties.

 ### Template Mod

 Has a basic example of how to write a mod for new Line Rider mod developers.
 The mod itself generates a square at the camera position.